beiyanpiki/gitlab-ce-arm64/README.md

 ## usage

-The latest docker guide can be found here: [GitLab Docker images](/doc/docker/README.md).
+Same as amd64 version, you can find usage on official GitLab Docker images.

 ## sample